ir-nlp-csui/etos/README.md

- XXX: A Spelling Correction Dataset for Formal Indonesian Text
+# XXX: A Spelling Correction Dataset for Formal Indonesian Text

 ## Summary

+XXX is dataset for automatic spelling correction for formal Indonesian text.
+It consists of 200 sentences which contains at least one typo.

 ## Dataset Split